cvlmd/cvlmd/README.md

 # Hi 👋, I'm Camila

 ## About Me
 I am Camila, a 22-year-old student at ESME Sudria, currently expanding my knowledge and skills in the field of digital transformations.
 I have a strong interest in cybersecurity, networks, machine learning, and databases.
-I am currently studying at Seaside at CSUMB for one semester to broaden my academic and practical experiences.
+I did one semester abroad at CSUMB to broaden my academic and practical experiences.

 - 🌟 I’m currently doing my internship at CooperStandard in Vitré, France
 - 📚 I’m currently learning **Cloud, Machine Learning, Cybersecurity, Networks, Databases**